Best Family Games Apps for iPhone and Android: 2026 Picks

 If you play once a month with mixed ages, start with Heads Up ($0.99) and Uno (free).
 They cover party-style and card-game nights without any learning curve.

-For weekly players who want depth, Ticket to Ride and Catan Universe deliver the closest digital match to the tabletop feel we’ve tested.
+For weekly players who want depth, Ticket to Ride and Catan Universe deliver the closest digital match to the tabletop feel.
 Jackbox Party Pack is the single best pick for groups of 5 or more because players use their own phones as controllers instead of passing one device around.
 Skip Family Feud 8 and standalone Scrabble clones; the licensed Scrabble GO app is better on every front.

 #Frequently Asked Questions